Tall Ships and Small Ships in Duluth’s Harbor

 Get ready because Duluth is about to experience the Tall Ships Festival!

-From August 18th to the 21st, many Duluthians and tens if not hundreds of thousands of visitors will swarm into Canal Park and the Duluth Harbor to catch a glimpse (and maybe a tour) of the Tall Ships – majestic sailing vessels from our nation’s history.
-As the festival website puts it, “It’s a rare chance to catch a glimpse, step aboard, and even set sail on some of the grandest ships of yore.”
+From August 11th to the 13th, thousands of people will visit Canal Park and the Duluth Harbor to catch a glimpse (and maybe a tour) historic tall ships – majestic sailing vessels from our nation’s maritime legacy.
+As the festival website puts it, the festival is “a rare chance to catch a glimpse, step aboard, and even set sail on some of the grandest ships of yore.”

-To celebrate this amazing event, The Duluth Experience will be offering daily kayak tours designed to get you on the water with these amazing historic vessels.
+To celebrate this amazing event, The Duluth Experience is offering daily kayak tours designed to get you on the water with these amazing historic vessels.
 Check out the Tall Ships Kayak Experience page for details.

 Before the Tall Ships were the Small Ships